minecrafter/Buycraft-Plugin/README.md

 If you are aiming to use McMyAdmin commands in packages, prefix the commands you enter with "{mcmyadmin}", for example, to execute the McMyAdmin "stop" command, you would enter this: "{mcmyadmin}stop".
 After you have setup the commands, you need to give administrator access to the user "Buycraft" (Case sensitive) in the McMyAdmin permissions page.
-The user "Buycraft" has been disabled from logging in to your server, to prevent administrator access in game.
+The user "Buycraft" has been disabled from logging in to your server to prevent administrator access in game.

 ---- CHANGING THE /BUY COMMAND ---------------------------------------------